 This practicum will provide application of knowledge.
 Students will work with a preceptor to gain knowledge in nursing management at the unit or department level.
 Student's experiences will be documented in a reflective journal.
 Upon successful completion of this course, students will perform in the role of a nurse leader.

-Prerequisite: all courses preceding NUR 680
+Prerequisite: all courses preceding NUR 680 Co-requisite: NUR 680L

 NUR 690 Health Systems Practicum II